Marc Darrow, MD.

 I had a labral tear in my right shoulder.
 I had a supraspinatus and subscapularis tear as well.
 I did not have chronic or acute pain for the most part.
 A nag here and there.
 How did I know I had the tears?
 Because I looked at my shoulder under ultrasound when I was having shoulder pain, one day especially, when I had a frozen shoulder from hitting too many golf balls.
 I am a very repetitive motion type athlete.

 I did have a shoulder surgery while I was in medical school.
 I had the orthopedic surgeon who happened to be one of my surgical professors perform it.
 The surgery was not successful.
 In fact, for me, it was terrible and failed.
 It was in part because of this failed shoulder surgery that I got into non-surgical medicine.
-I have treated and healed my shoulder using Platelet Rich Plasma Therapy and Stem Cell Therapy.
+I have treated and healed my shoulder using Platelet Rich Plasma Therapy and bone marrow stem cell injections.
 I’ve injected both my shoulders, both my knees, both my elbows, and wrist.
 This is not to say that this will work for everyone, but it worked for me.

 SLAP Tear treatment research from 2017 to 2023